It’s achievements in a CV that set you apart from others …

 Job seeking is becoming more and more competitive, so you’ve also got to differentiate yourself from the hundreds of other job applications you might be up against.

-The best way to do this is by personalising your CV and listing your achievements instead of just describing your job responsibilities.
+The best way to do this is by personalising your CV and listing your achievements instead of describing your job responsibilities.
 This way, the hiring manager will see how good you really are in comparison to other people in similar roles.
 They’ll also now imagine you can deliver similar great results for their business too.
+Achievements are both attractive and an indication of your potential!

 I’ll bet you’re now wondering which achievements you should include and where to include them!
 The tips below will give any reader of your CV a better insight into your performance and potential in the job they’re considering you for…